-The rights and obligations of the Parties that accrue prior to the Commission Effective Date shall be governed by the First Composite Agreement and the Revised First Amendment.
+The rights and obligations of the Parties that accrue prior to the Commission Effective Date shall be governed by the the First Composite Agreement and the Revised First Amendment.
 After the Commission Effective Date, the rights and obligations of the Parties shall be governed by this Second Composite Agreement

-- (b) O&M Commencement Date.
+(b) O&M Commencement Date.
 Under the Original Agreement, Con Edison's obligation to perform the "Scope of Work" as defined in Sections 4.2.5 of the Original Agreement was not to commence until the later of: (i) March 1, 2011, or (ii) the first date that the Power Authority satisfies all of the "Conditions Precedent" (as defined in Section 4.1 of the Original Agreement) ("Original O&M Commencement Date").
-However, because Power Authority requested that Con Edison commence the Scope of Work prior to the Power Authority's satisfaction of the Conditions Precedent as defined in the Original Agreement, the Parties agreed to revise, amend and supplement the terms of the Original Agreement by the First Amendment, and accordingly, the Parties agreed to change the Original O&M Commencement Date and commence O&M Services on June 23, 2011 (hereinafter the "O&M Commencement Date").
-The O&M Services are now defined in Section 4.2 of this Second Composite Agreement. - (c) Term of Agreement.
+However, because Power Authority requested that Con Edison commence the Scope of Work prior to the Power Authority's satisfaction of the Conditions Precedent as defined in the Original Agreement, the Parties agreed to revise, amend and supplement the terms of the Original O&M Commencement Date and commence O&M Services on June 23, 2011 (hereinafter the "O&M Commencement Date").
+The O&M Services are now defined in Section 4.2 of this Second Composite Agreement.

+(c) Term of Agreement.
 This Second Composite Agreement shall remain in effect for a period (the "Term") of twenty (20) years from February 1, 2011 (which is the date the Original Agreement was executed and effective), with the option to extend for ten (10) year periods by agreement of the Parties, unless this Second Composite Agreement is terminated prior to such time in accordance herewith.